DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - encapsulating can be used to bypass filters: Encapsulation is both a benefit and a potentially harmful implication of multilayer protocols.
 Encapsulation allows for encryption, flexibility, and resiliency, while also enabling covert channels, filter bypass, and overstepping network segmentation boundaries.
         - logical network segments can be traversed
         - Generally, Multilayer protocols include the risk of VLAN hopping, multiple encapsulation, and filter evasion using tunneling.
+        - **DNP3 (Distributed Network Protocol 3)**: Multilayer protocols like DNP3 allow SCADA and other systems to use TCP/IP-based networks to communicate.
+DNP3 is primarily used in the electric and water utility and management industries.
+It is used to support communications between data acquisition systems and the system control equipment.
+This includes substation computers, remote terminal units (RTUs) (i.e., devices controlled by an embedded microprocessor), intelligent electronic devices (IEDs), and SCADA primary stations (i.e., control centers).
+DNP3 is an open and public standard.
+It is a multilayer protocol that functions similarly to TCP/IP in that it has link, transport, and transportation layers.
+             - It utilizes the **Data Link Layer** for reliable node-to-node data transfer.
+             - At the **Trasnsport layer**, DNP3 uses this layer to provide end-to-end communication, ensuring that data packets are transmitted across the network reliably and in the correct sequence.
+             - At the **Application Layer**, DNP3 defines the format of messages, the functions that can be requested (e.g., reading or writing data points), and the way in which data points are represented.
+             - At the **Network layer**, DNP3 messages can be encapsulated within IP packets for transmission over IP networks.

 - 4.1.5 Converged protocols (e.g., Fiber Channel Over Ethernet (FCoE), Internet Small Computer Sysetms Interface (iSCSI), Voice over Internet Protocol (VoIP))
     - **Converged protocols**: merged specialty or proprietary with standard protocols, such as those from the TCP/IP suite